athertahir/deep-learning-time-series-forecasting/chapter_17/Lab15.md

 #### Next

-In the next lesson, you will discover how to develop autoregressive models for forecasting the household power usage problem.
+In the next lab, you will discover how to develop autoregressive models for forecasting the household power usage problem.